Portland Arts Week - Reading

 13

-Reception for Buckman Journal: Trance
+Buckman Journal: Trance - Book Launch Party

 The 14th installment of Buckman Journal comes out July 8th (pre-orders available now!) with a launch party the following weekend.
 This issue abounds with local creativity, featuring the work of over 25 PNW artists and writers workin in many mediums.
 Please join us to celebrate for an afternoon reception on Sunday, July 13th from 3:00pm-6:00pm in the outdoor area of Honey Latte Cafe, located at 1033 SE Main St. (97214) in the Buckman neighborhood (on the Salmon St./parking lot side of the building.)